adam-singer/Reactive-Dart/README.md

 Plainly stated, this project implements the dual of an Enumerable type: Observable.

-RD stems from the idea that everything in the environment is a sequence of data being pushed at the application.
+RD formalizes the idea that everything in the environment is just a sequence of data being pushed at the application.

-## Live Demos ##
+## Online Demos ##
 * [Observable.throttle()](http://www.lucastudios.com/demos/throttle/throttle_demo.html)
 * ['Alphabet Invasion!'
 A game written entirely with Reactive Dart](http://www.lucastudios.com/demos/alphabetinvasion/)